MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Retention_Policies.md

 12. On the **You successfully created a retention policy** window, select **Done**.

-13. In your Microsoft Edge browser, leave all the tabs open as you proceed to the next exercise.
+13. In your Edge browser, leave all the tabs open as you proceed to the next exercise.

 You have now created a new retention policy in the Microsoft Purview portal that retains all Exchange emails from all mailboxes for 5 years after the last modification.